All Sagehen visitors should familiarize themselves with the information on this page.

-Hwy-89 north of Truckee is the military route over the Sierra Nevada and is always kept open, even when I-80 over Donner Pass is closed by weather or idiot truck drivers.
+Hwy-89 north of Truckee is the military route over the Sierra Nevada and is (virtually) always kept open, even when I-80 over Donner Pass is closed by weather or idiot truck drivers.

 The 1.8 mi. access road to Sagehen from Hwy-89 is unpaved, but the station managers now remove snow as far as the field station.
 High clearance vehicles will have an easier time, but are not mandatory.
 All cars traveling to Sagehen or elsewhere in the Tahoe area during winter should have snow tires and/or carry tire chains.
 Carrying extra winter clothing, snow boots and a little food and water is also wise.

-Snowmobiles, snow cats, snowshoes and skis are used to access the snowcat-packed road into the upper Sagehen basin beyond the station between roughly November to May (roughly 6.5-miles to the end of the road from the station).
+Snowmobiles, snow cats, snowshoes and skis are used to access the road into the upper Sagehen basin beyond the station between roughly November to May (roughly 6.5-miles to the end of the road from the station).
 Motorized vehicles operating in the basin–including over-snow vehicles–must remain on designated roads at all times.
 When possible, Sagehen track packs this road to facilitate researcher access, however recent budget cuts have made this impossible in recent years.
 If your project requires this service, get in touch about funding requirements.

 Use these live cameras to get an idea about road & mountain conditions in and near Sagehen.

 - Tahoe-Truckee Highway cams

 - Squaw High Camp Cam: conditions in the mountains near Donner Pass on the Sagehen side of the crest at 8200′.
 Sagehen’s major facilities lie at 6400′.
 The watershed tops out at 8600′.